We would love your help creating the farm at our volunteer house in Vieques!

 -collecting pallets for fencing

 The volunteer house is two stories with the upstairs being inhabited by long term volunteers and downstairs level for short term volunteers.
 Each story has a full kitchen.
-The bottom story includes 2 bedrooms, 3 bathrooms, living room, and laundry room.
-We have 12 bunk beds.
-There are 5 cots and 2 air mattresses.
+The bottom story includes 2 dormitory bedrooms, 3 bathrooms, living room, and laundry room.
+Each dorm room has 6 beds (bunk style).
+If preferred we have cots available.
 We also have space available outside for camping.
-We have WiFi and cars for transportation.
+We have WiFi and a car for transportation.

 GETTING TO VIEQUES AND THE VOLUNTEER HOUSE:

-You will either need to fly from San Juan to the tiny airport in Vieques or take the ferry from Ceiba on the east side of the big island (ferries no longer leave from Fajardo, only from Roosevelt Roads in Ceiba - there is some outdated information online, so be mindful of that).
+You will either need to fly from San Juan to the tiny airport in Vieques two airlines service this, either Cape Air from the big airport in San Juan or Vieques Air Link from the other airport in San Juan.
+Vieques Amir Link tends to be cheaper, usually 85 dollars, but you have to transfer.
+Or you can take the ferry from Ceiba on the east side of the big island (ferries no longer leave from Fajardo, only from Roosevelt Roads in Ceiba - there is some outdated information online, so be mindful of that).

 To get from San Juan to the ferry terminal in Ceiba you can take a taxi (around $80-$100 one way, takes 90-120 minutes depending on traffic) or a public bus (around $40 one way, can take up to four hours – go to the Rio Piedras terminal in San Juan to catch the bus).
 Please note that the public buses (called 'publicos' or ‘guaguas’) do not run on Sundays.
 There are multiple ferry crossings each day, but the most accurate schedule is not always available online & ferry service can be unreliable – best to leave yourself plenty of time.
 Depending on your arrival time in San Juan, it may make sense for you to stay the night there and then get the ferry following morning.